Department of Applied Mathematics

 Area of Application

-A minimum of 24 credit hours in engineering or approved courses with significant mathematical content in Arts & Sciences or Business (see "Recommended Options For Applied Math Majors")24
+A minimum of 24 credit hours in Engineering, Arts & Sciences, Business, or other approved courses with significant mathematical content (see "Recommended Areas of Application").24

 Recommended Areas of Application